 1978: James joined the US Navy where he proudly and honorably served our country for 4 1/2 years with A-7 Squadron VA-122 based in Naval Air Station (NAS) Lemoore, CA., VA-122 Det.
 Fallon, NV, throughout the U.S. on Aircraft Carrier flight ops for training and specialty training at Treasure Island in San Francisco Bay.
 James was Honorably discharged in October of 1982 and then completed 2 years reserves.

 1982-1984: James returned to Las Vegas where he auditioned and was accepted as the last drummer for the established band called Roadhouse to which they opened concerts and performed to support their albums.
-Roadhouse principals retired in 1984 and later inducted into the LV Rock Hall of Fame in 2013.
+Roadhouse principals retired in 1984 and in 2013, the band was inducted into the Las Vegas Rock Hall of Fame.

 James sold his corporation that year and would travel as a business consultant/trainer throughout the United States only to feel the music itch coming back.